Prepare for a Life Insurance Paramedical Exam

 - Avoid processed foods with high salt and fat content

-- Minimize the consumption of sweets, high sugar drinks
+- Minimize the consumption of sweets, drinks high in sugar

 - Drink plenty of water throughout the day